Jiobit's 18g clip-on is the best fit for early-to-moderate dementia. AngelSense is better for moderate-to-severe cases needing wearable enforcement.

 Jiobit Gen 3 hardware: $130.
 AngelSense hardware: $179 (Connect base) to $499 (premium with two-way calling).
 Subscription: Jiobit $9-15/month; AngelSense $30-40/month.

 Five-year total for moderate-use scenarios: Jiobit $670-1,030 total.
 AngelSense $1,979-2,899 total.
-The difference is $1,300-1,870 across a 5-year care arc, which Consumer Reports’ caregiver budget guidance notes is significant for long-term in-home care planning.
+The difference is $1,300-1,870 across a 5-year care arc, a real line item when in-home dementia care already runs into the tens of thousands annually.

 For early-stage dementia where Jiobit suffices, the 5-year savings are real and substantial.
+If you are still weighing form factors and price tiers, our roundup of the best GPS trackers for elderly users compares Jiobit against the wider field.

 Jiobit Gen 3

-Jiobit Gen 3 GPS tracker Top Pick for Early Dementia
+Top Pick for Early Dementia

 Caregiver App Setup for Multi-Family Coordination